corda/cordapp-client-template/README.md

 1. `bnm` : used by business network members for request membership, viewing membership status and other members membership data etc.
 2. `bno` : used by the BNO to activate, revoke memberships, suspend memberships as well as check the status of memberships.

-These apis are defined in the BNMController and BNOController classes.
+These apis are defined in the `BNMController` and `BNOController` classes in the clients module.